lmayer5596/DSProject2/TaylorSongs.md

 matplotlib.pyplot.ylabel('Acousticness')
 matplotlib.pyplot.show()
 ```
-Observe that there is no correlation between the date the album was released and acousticness of the album
+Observe that there is no correlation between the date the album was released and acousticness of the album.